-Chuck Ringwalt is an Emmy-award winning journalist for Spectrum News 1 in Ohio.
-He is an anchor and reporter for Your Morning on Spectrum News 1.
-Since arriving in 2018, Ringwalt has traveled the Buckeye State telling the stories of Ohioans.
+Chuck Ringwalt is an Emmy-award winning journalist and anchor for Spectrum News 1 Ohio.
+Since arriving in 2018, he has traveled the Buckeye State telling the stories of Ohioans.

-Throughout his reporting, Ringwalt discovered a passion for understanding where our food comes from and the people who grow it.
-In addition to hosting Ag Report, a weekly segment diving into a topic concerning agriculture, Ringwalt has highlighted the issues that affect farmers including the trade war between the United States and China, adverse weather conditions and an ever-evolving industry disrupted by the global pandemic.
-Ringwalt has also shared the personal stories of Ohio’s farmers including that of Kane Lewis, a budding fifth-generation farmer who became paralyzed after a hunting accident and the state organization helping him achieve what many think would be impossible, working independently and carrying on a family tradition.
+Throughout his reporting, Chuck discovered a passion for understanding where our food comes from and the people who grow it.
+Chuck hosts Spectrum News’s Ag Report, a weekly agriculture-focused segment, as well as highlights the issues that affect farmers including trade tensions, adverse weather conditions and an ever-evolving industry.
+Chuck has also shared the personal stories of Ohio’s farmers including that of Kane Lewis, a budding fifth-generation farmer who became paralyzed after a hunting accident and the state organization helping him continue working independently and carrying on a family tradition.

-Prior to arriving at Spectrum News 1, Ringwalt served as a multimedia journalist and anchor for WLTX in Columbia, S.C.
+Prior to arriving at Spectrum News 1, Chuck served as a multimedia journalist and anchor for WLTX in Columbia, S.C.
 In 2015, he reported in Charleston after the attack on Mother Emanuel AME Church.
 Less than one month later, he reported on the removal of the Confederate flag from the grounds of the South Carolina State House.
-Ringwalt traveled the Palmetto State showing the devastation caused by the historic thousand-year flood.
-He also reported on Rev. Billy Graham’s death and from his funeral in North Carolina as well as the 2017 NCAA Men's Final Four in Glendale, Arizona.
+He traveled the Palmetto State showing viewers the devastation caused by a historic thousand-year flood.
+He also reported on Reverend Billy Graham’s death and funeral in Charlotte, North Carolina, and the Gamecocks 2017 run in the NCAA Men's Final Four March Madness Tournament, in Glendale, Arizona.

-Ringwalt is a member of the Society of Professional Journalists, the Radio Television Digital News Association and the Ohio Valley Chapter of the National Academy of Television Arts and Sciences.
+Currently, he serves on the board of directors for the Society of Professional Journalists, Central Ohio Chapter.
+He is a member of the Radio Television Digital News Association and the Ohio Valley Chapter of the National Academy of Television Arts and Sciences.
+In 2022, he was a featured panelist at the NABJ x NAHJ Convention in Las Vegas, Nevada.

-Ringwalt lives in Hilliard, Ohio.
-When not at work he enjoys spending time with family and friends.
-Ringwalt also values his involvement in the community, often volunteering at his church, St. Brendan the Navigator, and serving as a mentor and advisory member for the Tolles Broadcast Video Productions Advisory Committee.
+Chuck is originally from the Philadelphia suburbs.
+When not at work, he enjoys spending time with family and friends.
+He also values his involvement in the community, often volunteering at his church, St. Brendan the Navigator, and serving as a mentor and advisory member for the Tolles Broadcast Video Productions Advisory Committee.